 Jeff Scroggins is an internationally known performer and teacher; he has taken his fiery banjo style to stages in Europe, Asia and North America, and won numerous contests and awards – from state, regional, and local banjo contests to the prestigious National Bluegrass Banjo Championship.
 He has performed and recorded with many of the top names in bluegrass and his work has been featured in movies, television and radio in both dramatic works and commercials.
 A well-known banjo instructor, he taught for years at the Swallow Hill Music School in Denver, and teaches regularly at music camps around the world.
 Jeff now tours extensively with his own band, Jeff Scroggins and Colorado, which also features award winning players Tristan Scroggins, Ellie Hakanson, and Greg Blake.

 Pete Vigour has enjoyed playing old-time music since his childhood in Virginia’s Shenandoah Valley, and has won first place ribbons in both fiddle and clawhammer banjo at numerous fiddlers’ conventions in Virginia and West Virginia.
-A highly experienced music teacher, Pete has been on staff at Augusta Folk Heritage, Pinewoods Music Camp, Sierra Swing, and Blue Ridge Old-Time Music Week; he is also director of Front Porch String Band Camp, an event held near his home in Charlottesville.
+A highly experienced and inspirational music teacher, Pete has been on staff at Augusta Folk Heritage, Pinewoods Music Camp, Sierra Swing, and Blue Ridge Old-Time Music Week; he is also director of Front Porch String Band Camp, an event held near his home in Charlottesville.
 Nowadays he plays with the old-time string band, Uncle Henry’s Favorites (which also includes his wife Ellen), with the Lovell Coleman Band and also with Zuzu’s Hot 5.
 For more on Pete go to VigourMusic.com and UncleHenrysFavorites.com

 Jim Hurst Jim Hurst’s mastery of bluegrass guitar is revered by guitar students and widely respected by his musical peers.
 His eclectic career has made him a remarkable performer, an experienced instructor and a highly sought after session musician.
 His affability and gregariousness make him one of the most approachable musicians of his caliber.
 The product of a musical family, Jim was also influenced by the likes of Tony Rice, Clarence White and Jerry Reed.
 He got national exposure with Holly Dunn’s Rio Band, and had several high profile television and radio appearances while touring with Trisha Yearwood Jim also performed with Travis Tritt and Sara Evans, and then joined Grammy-nominated Claire Lynch and her Front Porch String Band in 1995.
 Later he formed a duet with bassist Missy Raines; in 2001 and 2002 they earned IBMA Guitar and Bass Player of the Year, respectively.
 Jim left the Claire Lynch Band in 2010 to embark on a solo career, and has five solo CD’s to his credit: Open Window, Second Son, A Box of Chocolates, Intrepid and his newest: Looking Glass.
 He performs his show full time and teaches at guitar workshops and music camps throughout North America and Europe.
 While he occasionally collaborates with other bluegrass notables, he is best known as a soloist.

 Guitar classes will also be taught by Alan Munde and Joe Newberry.
-Check the Program Schedule for offerings.
+Check the Program Schedule for class offerings.

 Susie Coleman of Pegram, Tennessee, has over a dozen first place singing awards from major regional music contests, such as the Smithville Fiddlers Jamboree, the Indiana State Folksinging Competition, Uncle Dave Macon Days and Bluegrass Along The Harpeth.
 An avid fan of old time music, she co-hosts the PegramJam.com website (offering free audio samples of hundreds of old time tunes) and publishes the popular PegramJam Chord Chart Book.
 She’s served multiple years as a judge at the Tennessee Valley Fiddlers Convention in Athens, AL,and Hillbilly Days in Lafayette, TN.
 Susie teaches at home and on the road, giving courses in beginner to intermediate old-time rhythm guitar.
 She has authored a three-book series of beginner-to-intermediate level guitar songbooks for women called Fabulous Folksongs Every Girl Should Know along with a ukulele edition written with Charlie and Nancy Hartness.
-At SBC 2019, Susie will help out as a “jam assistant” at the faculty run jams.
-Also a web and graphics designer, she is the webmaster for SuwanneeBanjoCamp.com!
+Susie will help out as a “jam assistant” at our faculty run jams.
+Also a web and graphics designer, she is the webmaster for SuwanneeBanjoCamp.com and KenPerlman.com!
 Her own website is www.folkslingers.com.

 Ellen Vigour has been playing fiddle and mandolin since the 1970’s, and has taught at many camps and workshops including Augusta and Blue Ridge Old Time Music Week.
 She and her husband Pete are the organizers of the summertime Front Porch String Band Camp.
-Ellen plays regularly around Charlottesville, VA with her bands, Uncle Henry’s Favorites and the Lovell Coleman String Band.
+Ellen plays regularly around Charlottesville, VA, with her bands: Uncle Henry’s Favorites and the Lovell Coleman String Band.
 She loves teaching fiddle and mandolin, jamming with her students and calling dances.
 Recently retired from her career as a Special-Ed teacher, Ellen is now happy to have more time for music-making.